-Tobacco companies must be actively excluded from policymaking, and in order to do that, you must first know who they are.
-This tracker will show public health advocates who are allies in public health and who cannot be trusted to put forth good policy.
+Tobacco companies must be actively excluded from policymaking, and to do that, you must first know who they are.
+This tracker data show who cannot be trusted to put forth good public health policy.

-Learn more about other tactics tobacco companies use to infiltrate public health policy making in ASH’s U.S. Tobacco Industry Interference Index 2020 here> (ASH Index 2021 coming November 4, 2021!)
+Learn more about other tactics tobacco companies use to infiltrate public health policymaking in ASH’s U.S. Tobacco Industry Interference Index 2021 here> (ASH Index 2023 is coming later this year!)

 This project stems from a similar online tracking project in Oklahoma used by advocates and policymakers to help raise awareness of tobacco industry interference in their state.
-Inspired by that successful grassroots initiative, ASH researched the issue on a national scale to provide this valuable tool to all advocates and policymakers across the United States.
+Inspired by that successful grassroots initiative, ASH and Doug Matheny of the Health Promotion Research Center at the University of Oklahoma Stephenson Cancer Center researched the issue on a national scale to provide this valuable tool to all advocates and policymakers across the United States.

 Contact Us with Additions